jairvasquezr/Semantic-Segmentation-for-Liver-Tumor-Detection/README.md

 The proposed method was implemented using Python and the Pytorch deep learning library.
 The experiments were conducted on the Cedar cluster, which consists of a variety of nodes, including large-memory nodes and GPU-accelerated nodes.
 The training process utilized 12.18 GB of RAM on an Intel E5-2650 v4 Broadwell CPU 2.2GHz and an NVIDIA P100 Pascal GPU with 12 GB of memory.

 ## Results
+A SegFormer-based model was proposed for the automatic segmentation of the liver and tumors in CT images.
+The model was validated on the LiTS dataset, achieving Dice scores of 0.949 for liver segmentation and 0.775 for tumor segmentation—outperforming the nnU-Net benchmark from MICCAI 2018 in tumor delineation.

+This approach delivers accurate segmentation results while significantly reducing manual workload, saving time, and enabling earlier clinical intervention.
 ![segmentation_1](https://github.com/user-attachments/assets/63482cd2-74e2-4f22-960f-0a051c0af990)

 ![probability_map](https://github.com/user-attachments/assets/3aa7a04d-865f-4695-adba-2e33f00dd260)